anyei/CustomDataSync/README.md

 2. Then in the left menu, click on "Security Controls" -> "Remote Site Settings" option
 3. If you dont have an entry of your target salesforce instance, click "New Remote Site" button
 4. Put a name name to that entry in the "Remote Site Name" field, could be something like "salesforce sandbox" or "salesforce prod"
-5. In the "Remote Site URl" type in the correct url of the target salesforce instance, mine looks like "https://na17.salesforce.com" without quotes
+5. In the "Remote Site URl" type in the correct url of the target salesforce instance (either https://login.salesforce.com or https://test.salesforce.com) without quotes
 6. Finally make sure the "Active" checkbox is checked and save the record.

 ##### Custom Labels